-- The screening consists of 1 visit to the clinical site in Cardiff.
-This visit is anticipated to take half a day to a full day and must take place between pregnancy week 18 and the end of week 23. - This visit will confirm that you are carrying a boy.
-The study team will check if your unborn son is affected or not by XLHED using a non-invasive ultrasound scan. - The doctors will take a blood sample and conduct a series of other, non-invasive medical tests on you, to ascertain whether you and your unborn son can participate in the study (i.e. decide whether you are eligible). - You will get a chance to discuss the study in person with Prof Angus Clarke, the doctor responsible for the study in Cardiff, or his deputy.
+• The screening consists of 1 visit to the clinical site in Cardiff.
+This visit is anticipated to take half a day to a full day and must take place between pregnancy week 19 and the end of week 24.

+• This visit will confirm that you are carrying a boy.
+The study team will check if your unborn son is affected or not by XLHED using a non-invasive ultrasound scan.

+• The doctors will take a blood sample and conduct a series of other, non-invasive medical tests on you, to ascertain whether you and your unborn son can participate in the study (i.e. decide whether you are eligible).

+• You will get a chance to discuss the study in person with Prof Angus Clarke, the doctor responsible for the study in Cardiff, or his deputy.

+Below is a graphical illustration of the panel of tests that you

+If you are eligible and choose to participate in the study, you will come back later for treatment of your unborn son.

+If you do not choose to participate or if you are not eligible, you will not be asked to come back to the centre in Cardiff for the study.
+Please be reassured that your medical care will not be affected by this decision.